dkosmari/System-Font-Replacer/README.md

 5. Restart the game/app/Wii U Menu.

+## "Only on the Wii U Menu"

+When this option set to "*yes*", the custom font will only be used on the Wii U Menu.
+Set it to "*no*" to allow the font to be used in games and applets.

 ## Freezes/Crashes and text glitches

 Not every game/app has good a font rendering implementation.
-Some cannot handle more "advanced" TTF fonts, and will either render it incorrectly, or outright crash.
+Some cannot handle more advanced TTF fonts, and will either render it incorrectly, or outright crash.

-Please do not report bugs about crashes that only occur with some fonts; that's a limitation inside the game/app, and there's nothing this plugin can do to fix it.
+Please do not report bugs about crashes that only occur with some fonts, there's nothing the plugin can do to work around this.
+Either use a different font, or enable the "Only on the Wii U Menu" option.

 ## Large font files